conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 Debugging shared libraries with Visual Studio
 =============================================

-We previously discussed how to debug dependencies in Visual Studio, but when creating your project with Conan is possible that the original build folder and build files don't exist.
+In the previous example we discussed how to debug dependencies in Visual Studio, but when using Conan dependencies in a project it is possible that the original build folder and build files don't exist.
 Conan packages don't contain the necessary information for debugging libraries with Visual Studio by default, this information is stored in PDBs that are generated during the compilation of the libraries.
-When using Conan these PDBs are generated in the build folder, which is generated during the building of the libraries and it's no longer needed afterwards.
-For example, cleaning the Conan cache with ``conan cache clean`` will remove the build folder.
+When using Conan these PDBs are generated in the build folder, which is only needed during the building of the libraries.
+For that reason it's a common operation to clean the Conan cache with ``conan cache clean`` to remove the build folder and save disk space.

-The goal is to store the necessary PDB files in the package folder to make sure they are always present and don't depend on the existence of the build folder.
-To solve this we created a hook that copies the PDBs created in the build folder to the package folder.
+For these cases where the build folder is not present we created a hook that copies the PDBs generated in the build folder to the package folder.
 This behavior can't be forced by default because PDB files are usually larger than the whole package, and it would greatly increase the package sizes.

+This section will follow some examples on how to debug a project in different cases to show how users can make use of the PDB hook.

 Creating a project and debugging as usual
 -----------------------------------------

-We are going to show some examples on how to debug a project in different cases to show how the PDBs hook could help users.
 First we will debug our project as usual, as it is explained in more detail in the :ref:`previous example <examples_dev_flow_debug_step_into>`
 We can start building our dependencies from sources as in the previous section, only this time we will build them as shared.
-To begin with, clone the sources for the example from the `examples2 repository <https://github.com/conan-io/examples2>`_ in GitHub and create the project.
+To begin with, clone the sources needed for the example from the `examples2 repository <https://github.com/conan-io/examples2>`_ in GitHub and create the project.

 .. code-block:: bash